 In line with the proposed methodological tool, these systems has been measured using the three established indicators that characterise social preferences reflected through these systems onto EU migration and internal security policies.
 Having these patterns, social beneficiality of the existing systems has been estimated by indirectly inferring from the statement, that transparency shall balance accountability without prejudice of human rights, which may constellate an optimal institutional arrangement.

 The received results derived from social preferences are double conjectured, so that they shall be challenged to be proven.
-Thus, it has been proposed that observing law enforcement large-scale IT systems planned to operate in the area of freedom, security and justice, the projection capacity of the proposed methodological tool can be tested.
+Thus, it has been proposed that observing planned and other, related law enforcement large-scale IT systems operating in the area of freedom, security and justice, the projection capacity of the proposed methodological tool can be tested.
 Projection capacity in this context means the capacity of the above established indicators (accountability for acts, respect of human rights standards and transparent operation) to determine social beneficiality of the observed system.
-The test here equals with the comparison of social preferences reflected through the planned and the existing law enforcement large-scale IT systems operating in the area of freedom, security and justice.
+The test here equals to the comparison of social preferences reflected through the existing, the planned and other, related law enforcement large-scale IT systems operating in the area of freedom, security and justice.

-Firstly, the comparability of the existing and planned systems shall be examined.
+Firstly, the comparability of the existing, the planned and other, related systems shall be examined.
 Deriving from the characteristics of the existing ones, the mentioned systems are comparable if they tackle the same challenges of the area of freedom, security and justice.
 In this context, it means balancing security needs of Schengenland and facilitating people movement within, to and outwards the area by using information power.
 To handling the dichotomy, an analogy is needed as benchmark.
 For the purpose, EU return and readmission policy is adequate, since it handles security perspective as long as dealing with competing provisions of the right to leave and of the obligation to (re)admit to facilitate (mainly forced) migration flows.
 Therefore, benchmarking for comparability is to be elaborated first.

-Then, planned systems shall be selected for comparison.
+Then, planned and other, related systems shall be selected for comparison.
 While it should be borne in mind that eu-LISA is capable of incorporating the operational management of further law enforcement large-scale IT systems regardless of current arrangements.

-If comparability is proven and all relevant EU law enforcement large-scale IT systems are selected, these systems' planned design, i.e. institutional arrangements are analysed aiming at establishing and ordering them around the three above indicators of accountability for acts, respect of human rights standards and transparent operation.
+If comparability is proven and all relevant EU law enforcement large-scale IT systems are selected, the design of these systems, i.e. institutional arrangements are analysed aiming at establishing and ordering them around the three above indicators of accountability for acts, respect of human rights standards and transparent operation.
 Determining social preferences, social beneficiality of the concerned systems is ascertained based on the proposed methodological tool.

-Today's social preferences are reflected in nowadays decided plans.
-It means if the same social preference patterns come out of the analyses of existing and of planned systems, the social beneficiality of the existing law enforcement large-scale IT systems can be determined based on and accepting the presumptions of the proposed methodological tool.
-Therefore, the last step is the comparison of results coming from the examination of the existing and the planned systems.
+If the same social preference patterns come out of the analyses of existing and of planned and other, related systems, the social beneficiality of the existing law enforcement large-scale IT systems can be determined based on and accepting the presumptions of the proposed methodological tool.
+Therefore, the last step is the comparison of results coming from the examination of systems.
 In this way, indirect interference of indicators' projection capacity is challenged.